Klaveness-Digital/cypress-parallel/README.md

 # cypress-parallel

 Divides your test files into equal buckets and runs a single bucket.
-This is ideal for parallizing Cypress tests in a CI environment, without relying on Cypress' paid Dashboard Service.
+This is ideal for parallizing Cypress tests in a CI environment, without relying on external services, such as Cypress' Dashboard Service.

 ## Table of Contents